Peugeot E-3008 Review

 ADVERTISEMENT

-Peugeot’s parent company, Stellantis, has also been hard at work at developing its battery technology, and the E-3008 is the first in a wave of forthcoming models to get the firm’s new battery packs.
-The E-3008 initially arrives with a 73kWh useable battery that promises up to 326 miles on a full charge, while Peugeot will follow this up in late 2024/early 2025 with an even larger 98kWh useable battery pack with a claimed 435-mile range.
+Unlike the E-208 and E-2008, the E-3008 uses a brand new platform under its svelte body that has been better designed for electric power.
+Peugeot’s parent company, Stellantis, has also been hard at work at developing its battery technology, and the E-3008 was the first in a wave of models to get the firm’s new battery packs including a 73kWh battery that promises up to 326 miles on a full charge, and a 98kWh battery with a claimed 435-mile range.
+Rivals include the Tesla Model Y, Skoda Enyaq, Kia EV6, Hyundai Ioniq 5, VW ID.4, Renault Scenic, BYD Sealion 7, Citroen e-C5 Aircross, Smart #5 and more...
+The Peugeot E-3008 is certainly not short of competition, let's put it that way!

-This new one evolves this and features Peugeot’s latest design for the front-end with slimmer headlights, distinctive ‘three-claw’ day-running lights and the Peugeot badge sitting large and proud in the grille.
-The biggest change is with the roofline as Peugeot has opted for a more swooping design – if you want more headroom and practicality, the E-5008 with its squarer design should fit the bill.
+While this is the first battery-powered 3008, there have been two petrol and diesel powered models before it.
+This new one is something of a revolution in design, with slimmer headlights, distinctive ‘three-claw’ daytime running lights, and the recently redesigned Peugeot badge sitting large and proud in the grille.
+The biggest change is with the roofline as Peugeot has opted for a more swooping design – if you want more headroom and practicality, the seven-seat E-5008 with its squarer design should fit the bill.

 Verdict

 What the E-3008 lacks dynamically, it makes up for in being hushed and quiet to drive – characteristics that will be appreciated more by families, no doubt.
-It’s a smartly designed electric SUV that feels very plush and upmarket inside, it’s just a shame that it’s slightly dull to drive and isn’t a cheap proposition.
+It’s a smartly designed electric SUV that feels very plush and upmarket inside, it’s just a shame that it’s pretty dull to drive and isn’t a cheap proposition.
 The E-3008 is priced towards the upper end of the family SUV segment and we’re not sure it totally justifies its price tag, so buyers looking for a great all-rounder might be best looking off elsewhere.

 ADVERTISEMENT